 Of course the mom isn’t the hero of the film, that would be the dog, but because the dog has been super suspicious of Ted all along the asshole uncle provokes the dog into biting him so that the mom is force to call animal control, and then Brett will have to sneak out at night to rescue his best friend while his idiot mom investigates the woods alone and unarmed.
 The Darwin Awards were invented for people exactly like her.

 Bad Moon does have some really fun werewolf moments, the gore alone will keep most fans of the genre happy, but the fact that we have less empathy for Brett and his mom than we do for any of the Friday the 13th dead teenagers does not help.
-Director/screenwriter Eric Red took a fun an original werewolf book, turned it into a standard monster film and then populated it with fairly uninteresting characters.
+Director/screenwriter Eric Red took a fun and original werewolf story, turned it into a standard monster film and then populated it with fairly uninteresting characters.
 This is a movie I can only recommend to die hard werewolf fans.
 If you want to watch a werewolf movie that is so bad its good check out Howling II: Your Sister is a Werewolf, it’s vastly more entertaining.

 Film grad who spends most his time trying to catch up on his "To Watch" pile of movies.